peterkeen/homelab/README.md

 Much time was spent making secret loading as fast as possible because the `op` command can be pretty slow.
 It uses a trick that passes the results of one `op` invocation (effectively, "give me all the ids for secrets of categories X,Y") and pipes it to another `op` invocation that then fetches the contents of those items.

+## Can I use this?

+Probably don't.
+I don't have the bandwidth to help you so you're entirely on your own.

+That said, I'm proud of some of the ideas and if you want to steal them for your own setup be my guest.